arthurborgesdev/arthurborgesdev/README.md

 I love almost all kinds of music.
 When I had the time, I will for sure spend time learning and mastering the Melodica!

-One of my side projects is a classified advertised platform integrated with AWS: Mint!
+One of my side projects is a small chiptune synthesizer: water-boatman!

 ## Stats